bbauska/W3Cx-5of5/README.md

 When one wants to access an object property or wants to call another method from an object method, we must use the this keyword.
-In the code of the player object, this means \"from this object\".
+In the code of the player object, this means &quot;from this object&quot;.

-<h4>Let\'s look at our game again, with a new version of the player object - this time fully functional:</h4>
+<h4>Let&apos;s look at our game again, with a new version of the player object - this time fully functional:</h4>

 ![](./images/image463.png){width="5.0in"
 height="3.716346237970254in"}